Affiliate Disclosure

 Equipment undergoes regular inspection and testing.
 Staff are trained in emergency procedures specific to hyperbaric environments, including fire safety (oxygen-enriched atmospheres require particular precautions), emergency depressurization, and management of uncommon adverse events including oxygen toxicity seizures.
 A 2024 review confirmed that HBOT has a well-established safety profile when administered by trained personnel following established protocols.3

 Patient screening is thorough.
 Patients with untreated pneumothorax, certain cardiac conditions, severe claustrophobia, or specific medication combinations require additional evaluation or protocol modification before treatment.
-Duke’s physician-led screening process identifies these factors before any sessions begin.
+Duke’s physician-led screening identifies these factors before any sessions begin.

 Not all hyperbaric facilities operate at the same standard.
 Academic medical centers like Duke differ from standalone commercial clinics in several meaningful ways: